egreen64/coding-challenge/README.md

 type Query {
   """
   Provides DNS blocklist information for the specified IPV4 address.
-If the ip address has not been previously specified in a preivious enqueue mutation, then a DNSBlockListRecord will be returned with an empty uuid and a response_code of "NXDOMAIN"
+If the ip address has not been previously specified in a previous enqueue mutation, then a DNSBlockListRecord will be returned with an empty uuid and a response_code of "NXDOMAIN"
   """
   getIPDetails(ip: String): DNSBlockListRecord
 }